St. Bernard

 Breed History:

 The Saint Bernard, a majestic and steadfast breed, has origins steeped in the rugged history of the Swiss Alps.
 Some believe the breed evolved naturally from ancient mastiff-type dogs, while others suggest it was refined by early mountain monks.
-Known for their incredible strength, calm demeanor, and rescue instincts, Saint Bernards have long been valued as both lifesaving work dogs and gentle companions.
+Known for their incredible strength, calm demeanour, and rescue instincts, Saint Bernards have long been valued as both lifesaving work dogs and gentle companions.
 Admired for their enduring courage, they became cherished partners in perilous alpine rescues and family life alike.
 Today, Saint Bernards are celebrated for their loyalty, resilience, and warm-hearted nature.

 Gender |